Stressed Eric: Broadcast and production

 The show was first broadcast on BBC2 in April 1998 and ran for two series.
 While BBC Worldwide was heavily involved in the production, international sales for the series were handled by ITEL.

-ITEL pre-sold North American rights to the series to NBC in July 1998.
+ITEL pre-sold North American rights to the series to NBC in July 1998, most likely owing to Season 1 being animated by Klasky Csupo in Los Angeles.
 These airings were adapted for American audiences with the lead character's voice redubbed and re-worked as an American expatriate with several original lines changed for cultural purposes, a new opening sequence that reflects the changed storyline and some scenes cut for time constraints.
 Only three episodes were aired by NBC until the show was pulled from the network following low ratings.

 Stressed Eric continued when Hibbert Ralph produced the second series.
 The second series was animated by Varga Studio instead.
-In Canada, it aired on kids Canadian channel YTV (during the adult oriented "Limbo" block) with the US dub.
-It also aired reruns on BBC Choice until 2003.
+In Canada, it aired on kids Canadian channel YTV (during the adult oriented "Limbo" block) with the original UK dub.
+It also aired reruns on BBC Choice until 2003 when said network became BBC Three.